A vacutainer is a blood collection tube (sterile glass or plastic tube) used to collect blood samples for laboratory testing.

-These tubes have a closure which is evacuated to create a vacuum inside the tube thereby enabling a predetermined amount of blood to be withdrawn.
+These tubes have a closure that is evacuated to create a vacuum inside the tube thereby enabling a predetermined amount of blood to be withdrawn.

 Vacutainer tubes were invented by Joseph Kleiner and Becton Dickinson in 1949.
-Vacutainer is a registered trademark of Becton Dickinson, which manufactures and sells the tubes today.
+Vacutainer® is a registered trademark of Becton, Dickinson, and Company which manufactures and sells the tubes today.

 Vacutainer tubes usually contain some additives to preserve the specimen.
 As different blood tests measure different substances present within the blood, so the specific test required to be carried out will determine the specific substance that needs to be preserved.

-Accordingly, vacutainers contain a variety of anticoagulants which prevent blood from clotting/ coagulation.
+Accordingly, vacutainer tubes contain a variety of anticoagulants which prevent blood from clotting/ coagulation.
 Some tubes contain coagulants to speed up the clotting of blood.
 These additives are usually thin film coatings on the inner wall of the tube or in the form of liquid or gel.

 The tubes are fitted with a colored plastic or rubber stopper, which indicates the type of additive used in the tube.
 This color code has a standard universal protocol.